Everest

 Management Team & Organization

-Led by President of the Board and Managing Director Zbyszko Pawlak (joined 2009, 20+ yrs in nationwide company management; Economic Theory & Journalism, Poznań University of Economics and Business) — under whose leadership Bocian's market share grew from 1.5% to ~13.5%.
-CFO and Vice-President of the Board Andrzej Dworczak (since 2007) initiated and oversees the company's IT system, with prior experience as finance director at a leading European aluminum joinery producer and a major Polish bank (Management & Marketing, Poznań University of Economics and Business).
-Additional shareholders / board-level individuals identified in KYC files include Piotr Zbigniew Śledź and Artur Hawryluk.
-The organization is fully centralized in Poznań with ~1,786 staff and ~1,400 active customer advisors operating across Poland, supported by pro-forma group financials covering Everest Finanse Sp. z o.o.
-Sp.k. and Everest Finanse SA jointly.
+Led by President of the Board Zbyszko Pawlak — under whose leadership Bocian's market share grew from 1.5% to ~13.5% (Economic Theory & Journalism, Poznań University of Economics and Business).
+Vice-President of the Board Andrzej Dworczak (since 2007) is the confirmed term sheet signatory with long-standing operational responsibility, and prior experience as finance director at a leading European aluminium joinery producer and a major Polish bank (Management & Marketing, Poznań University of Economics and Business).
+Additional shareholders/board-level individuals identified in KYC files include Piotr Zbigniew Śledź and Artur Hawryluk; full UBO names, ownership percentages, and detailed backgrounds remain outstanding high-priority DD items.
+The organization is centralized in Poznań with ~1,786 staff and ~1,400 active customer advisors operating across Poland, supported by pro-forma group financials covering Everest Finanse Sp. z o.o.
+Sp.k. and Everest Finanse S.A. jointly.

 Financials